johannschopplich/kirby-blurry-placeholder/README.md

 ### As Kirby Image Block

-Every Kirby site is tailored to its use-case.
+Each Kirby website is tailored to its own unique use case.
 Thus, this plugin won't add a Kirby block by default.
 Instead, take a look into the provided [image block example](./snippets/blocks/image.php) to get an idea of how to implement blurry placeholders within blocks.

 Of course, you can just copy the block into your `site/snippets/blocks` folder of your current Kirby project, use it as is or adapt it to your needs!